-PPC 01 PP() 2 PP() 3 Indemnity Benefit Limitations & In-Network Out-of- In-Network Out-of- In-Network Out-of- Out-of-Area Description Behavioral Health Benefits Explanations & Explanations & Contact with a Physician or dentist occurs within 72 hours of the accident. • Dental services for final treatment to repair the damage must be started within three months of the accident and completed within 12 months of the accident. • Dental services if approved when determined that hospitalization is appropriate to safeguard the health of the patient. • These benefits are provided through OptumHealth Behavioral Services in accordance with the Schedule • Some services (whether Inpatient or Outpatient) require notification to OptumHealth to be covered at the highest benefit level.
-In a lifethreatening situation, go directly to the Hospital and report any Hospital admission to OptumHealth by the next scheduled workday. \$50 copay Network 60% \$50 copay Network 60% 70% Network 50% Plan 80% Health Management Virtual Behavioral Therapy and Coaching Programs Services must be received from a Designated Provider.
+PI PO 1 PPO 2 Out of Network Benefit Description Limitations & Explanations In-Network Out-of- Network In-Network Out-of- Network Out-of-Network Plan Behavioral Health Dental services for final treatment to repair the damage must be started within three months of the accident and completed within 12 months of the accident.
+Dental services if approved when determined that hospitalization is appropriate to safeguard the health of the patient.
+These benefits are provided through \$50 copay 60% \$50 copay 60% 80% Benefits OptumHealth Behavioral Services in accordance with the Schedule.
+Some services (whether Inpatient or Outpatient) require notification to OptumHealth to be covered at the highest benefit level.
+This includes; Mental Health (MH) or Substabce Use Disorder (SUD) Inpatient Treatment MH or SUD Partial/Day Hospitalization MH or SUD Residential Treatment Outpatient Electro-Convulsive Treatment Applied Behavioral Analysis (ABA) for the treatment of Autism Transcranial Magnetic Stimulation (TMS) Psychological Testing Failure to obtain prior authorization will result in an additional \$300 reduction AND a coinsurance reduction to 50%.
+In a life-threatening situation, go directly to the Hospital and report any Hospital admission to OptumHealth by the next scheduled workday.
+Health Management Virtual Behavioral Therapy and Coaching Programs Services must be received from a Designated Provider.
 Additional information regarding Health Management Virtual Behavioral Therapy and Coaching programs can be found in Section, Additional Coverage and Prior Authorization Details.
-Designated Network Ableto at 100% No coverage Designated Network Ableto at 100% No coverage Designated Network Ableto at 100% No coverage No coverage
+Designated Network Ableto Therapy360 at 100% No coverage Designated Network Ableto Therapy360at 100% No coverage Designated Network Ableto Therapy360at 100%